119 D2C Brands That Are Disrupting India’s Consumer Market

 Founded in 2020 by Mohit and Rahul Yadav, the Jaipur-based D2C startup sells a host of skin care products ranging from serums to moisturisers to toners.
 It retails products via its website and ecommerce marketplaces.

-Mosaic Wellness, founded in 2020 by Revant Bhate and Dhyanesh Shah, sells men and women-focused health and wellness products under the brands Manmatters and Bodywise.
+Mosaic Wellness, founded in 2020 by Revant Bhate and Dhyanesh Shah, sells men and women-focussed health and wellness products under the brands Manmatters and Bodywise, respectively.
 Both brands offer telemedicine services along with medicines, supplements and other allied products.

 The Mumbai-based D2C startup has built a content community for people to confer about their health and other related subjects.